A good pair of volleyball shoes is one of the best ways to be at the top of your game while preventing injuries.

 A team’s libero needs shoes with good shock absorption, stability, and traction to perform exceptionally in the defense position.
 Asics Gel-Tactic 2 provides flexibility, durability, and comfort as you make forward and backward movements combined with lateral movements.

 Featuring a combination of breathable mesh and synthetic leather, the Men’s Gel-Tactic offers durability.
 In the midfoot, you get a plastic molded component for stability, and the EVA midsole provides bounce and responsiveness.
 The Ortholite sockliner is removable, letting you replace it with a liner of your choice.
-In terms of traction, these Asics non-marking court shoes feature N.C RUBBER outsole for improved traction.
+In terms of traction, these Asics non-marking court shoes feature an N.C RUBBER outsole for improved traction.

 These men’s volleyball shoes offer impressive cushioning, thanks to the Asics Gel in both the rear and forefoot.
-You get mesh insole for breathability, and the Trusstic System technology improves forefoot stability so you can be defense-ready throughout the match.
+You get a mesh insole for breathability, and the Trusstic System technology improves forefoot stability so you can be defense-ready throughout the match.
 The GEL technology enhances underfoot comfort while keeping the shoe pretty light.
-According to a user, the GEL-Tactic provided the support he needs while playing in as a libero.
+According to a user, the GEL-Tactic provided the support he needs while playing as a libero.

 These volleyball shoes are extremely lightweight, making them popular among squash players and other court games.
 Many players say they felt an advanced level of traction, support, and cushion with the GEL-TACTIC 2.
 One grip we have with these shoes is that it’s hard around the toe box.